loulous24/FCSC/FCSC2024/open_sesame.md

     dmem ACCESS DENIED: Invalid argument - '<null string>'
 ```

-Why is it an access denied ?
-Is it that it is not possible to access it or is it, in fact, not defined inside the memroy mapping even if it iswritten as so.
+Why is it access denied ?
+Is it that it is not possible to access it or is it, in fact, not defined inside the memory mapping even if it is written as so.

 Then I understood that it is still possible to access the memory just before the flag up to 0x409000fe and just after including 0x40901100.
 It looked really suspicious.